Frequently Asked Questions (FAQ's)

 How does Camera Mouse work?

-Now press the Scroll Lock key or the Ctrl key or just wait for 4 seconds ("Auto Start").
+Now press the Ctrl key or the F9 key or just wait for 4 seconds without moving the mouse ("Auto start").
 The Camera Mouse program takes over control of the mouse pointer on the screen.
 As you move your head the mouse pointer moves accordingly.
-If you move the mouse itself (or press the Scroll Lock key or Ctrl key) the control returns to the mouse.
+If you move the mouse itself (or press the Ctrl key or F9 key) the control returns to the mouse.

 You can adjust the settings by clicking on the Camera Mouse Settings button at the bottom of the window.
 Here you can change the gains and turn on clicking.
 Clicking is done using "dwell time," by holding the mouse pointer within a small area of the screen for a second or two.
 Or you can click in the regular way using the mouse button or a switch.